Events in Hyderabad today

-Planetary Foundation: Felicitation to ISRO stars, Union Minister for Urban Development M. Venkaiah Naidu, chief guest, Ravindra Bharati, 6 p.m.
+Ispat Club: Free eye-check up camp by Ispat Club in association with Dr Agarwal Eye Hospital; SAIL, Taramandal, Saifabad, 9.30 a.m. to 6.30 p.m.

-South India Cultural Association: Festival of Indian classical dances, Bharatnatyam dance drama ‘Meera - The Soul Divine’ by Chitra Viveswaran, Ravindra Bharati, 6.15 p.m.
+South Indian Cultural Association: Shiva Satheeya, Kuchipudi dance drama by Deepika Reddy and disciples, Ravindra Bharathi, 6.15 p.m.

+Ahobila Math: Daily puja of Sri Malola Nrisimhan by Ranganatha Yateedra Desikan, Ahobila Math, DD Colony, 8 a.m. and 6.30 p.m.

+Cinephile Film Club: Screening of Swedish film Songs from the Second Floor, followed by a discussion, Lamakaan, Banjara Hills, 7.40 p.m.

 You have reached your limit for free articles this month.